 There is no need for local network operators with Peppol Access Point status to contact each other in advance and make specific setups.
 Most e-invoice operators today are access points, so the risk of not carrying out your transactions is fairly small.

-A global Peppol directory is available, including all technical information and instructions on how to send messages between the Peppol Access Points.
+On Peppol.eu you can find all technical information and instructions on how to messages are exchanged between Peppol Access Points.
 Strict controls and validations are built-in features within the network, so e-invoices and other documents are guaranteed to be delivered technically correctly and follow all the rules for a compliant EU invoice.

 To summarize: Peppol’s open network structure presents a significant improvement compared to the traditional local network structure.
 From network reach to maintenance costs and usability; companies and organizations with Peppol as a core infrastructure of the finance process has a lead.